Frequently Asked Questions (FAQ)

 My cronjob has been deactivated automatically.
 Why?

-In some cases we disable your cronjob automatically, e.g. when it subsequently fails more than 15 times (which is a strong indicator for an invalid/expired URL).
+In some cases we disable your cronjob automatically, e.g. when it subsequently fails more than 25 times (which is a strong indicator for an invalid/expired URL).
 You can enable an email notification for this event if you like.

 Can I use cron-job.org to monitor my servers?

 We offer an email notification feature in case of failed cronjobs.
 This way you can also use our service to monitor your servers.
 Just create a job which fetches a small file on your website and enable the failure email notification and we will send you an email as soon as we could not reach your server.
-We can also send you an email as soon as we were abel to reach your server again.
+We can also send you an email as soon as we were able to reach your server again.

 I can see visits of cron-job.org in my webserver logs, but I never signed up for your service.